 Overcoming or Managing the Pain

-Meditation: This is a way to calm your entire being....mental and physical.
-I have found that taking the time to listen to my body and give it what it needs to heal has been the beneficial in relieving my pain.
+- Meditation: This is a way to calm your entire being....mental and physical.
+I have found that taking the time to listen to my body and give it what it needs to heal has been beneficial in relieving my pain.
 Meditation is one of the best ways to reduce stress.
 If you have not had any mouth trauma due to injury or dental work, chances are you are probably undergoing a lot of stress in your life.
-The mouth Chakra is where communication, truth and understanding comes from.
+The mouth Chakra is where communication, truth and understanding come from.
 Find your truths and balance your body to help align the healing process.

-Vitamins: Specifically the B-complex vitamin which promotes overall good health may be a good place for you to start.
+- Vitamins: Specifically the B-complex vitamin which promotes overall good health may be a good place for you to start.

-Capsaicin: Fight fire with fire!
+- Capsaicin: Fight fire with fire!
 This is a pain reliever derived from hot peppers.
 It may help.

 The range for how long it can last: a few months to many years.
 I know that sounds crazy, but I really can't believe I've been living with it for almost 2 years!
 Keep a positive attitude and allow your body to heal itself!
 It seems to me the less I focus on it, the less I feel it.

 Good luck in your healing!